cirosantilli/algorithms/README.md

-Algorithms and solutions to algorithmic exercises.
+Algorithms and solutions to algorithmic exercises in C++ and Python.

-Preferred languages: C++ and Python, but every language and non stdlib library is accepted, but you must provide an automated installation procedure.
+Non stdlib implementations are accepted, but you must provide an installation procedure.

 Multiple significantly different implementations are accepted, including in different languages and using different libraries.